 2-5 PM: Check-in, reception, & informal picking time.

 5-6:30 PM: WELCOME (registration, orientation, etc) Hoping you can all arrive by this time.
 The wood fired pizza bar is open!
-You'll have your choice of veggie, chesse or meat pizza! $10/ pie recommended donation.
-All you can eat!
+You'll have your choice of veggie, cheese or meat pizza! $12/ pie recommended donation.
 Beverages available.
 Please sign up ahead of time so we can make enough fresh dough for everyone 🙂

-Fred Coon will follow by sharing a few Old Time Tunes before getting everyone involved in the evening's music jam for all of the Strung Together Gang.
+7PM: The Bluebirds.
+They perform a great set before getting everyone involved in the evening's music jam for all of the Strung Together Gang.
 A celebration of Old Time Music at its best!

 8:30 PM: Small Group Jams Pick a spot in the center of things or seek a quiet spot to make music.
 Spaces will be identified on a map.
 Sit by the fire, make music, make friends, eat chips, and enjoy music by and with friends.

-8-9ish Fresh Baked Scones and Coffee in the Recreation Hall
+8-9ish Fresh Baked Scones/ Waffles and Coffee in the Garden Kitchen

 Skip Gorman is one of the leading teachers and players of Monroe-style mandolin in the country.
 He has taught bluegrass mandolin with Ronnie McCoury, Frank Wakefield, Mike Compton, Norman Blake, Chris Thile, Butch Baldissari, Mike Seeger, Barry Mitterhoff, Rhonda Vincent, and others at IBMA World of Bluegrass, European World of Bluegrass, Grass Valley Bluegrass Festival.